 Chief among the projects programmed with non-MBTA funding sources are the State Implementation Plan (SIP) projects, which are Commonwealth priorities for transportation funding.
 In December 2006, the Department of Environmental Protection (DEP) issued final amendment to the transit regulation 310 CMR 7.36.
-As adopted, this regulatory change is under review by the U.S. Environmental Protection Agency (EPA) for inclusion into the Massachusetts State Implementation Plan (SIP) under the Clean Air Act.
-This regulatory change substitutes for the remaining original SIP projects and requires the Executive Office of Transportation to proceed with a Green Line extension beyond Lechmere, new stations on the Fairmount Line, design of the Red/Blue Connector and 1,000 new transit parking spaces in the Boston metropolitan area.
-Based on the most recent SIP regulation, which needs to be approved by the EPA and is subject to the public process agreed to in the Transit Commitment Litigation Agreement, the Authority no longer intends to allocate funds for the Arborway Restoration project.
-Since non-MBTA sources will fund the SIP projects at the Authority, this CIP accommodates the potential for state assistance to advance these projects.
+This regulatory change was reviewed and formally approved by the U.S. Environmental Protection Agency (EPA) for inclusion into the Massachusetts State Implementation Plan (SIP) under the Clean Air Act in 2009.
+This regulatory change substitutes for the remaining original SIP projects and requires MassDOT to proceed with a Green Line extension beyond Lechmere, new stations on the Fairmount Line, design of the Red/Blue Connector and 1,000 new transit parking spaces in the Boston metropolitan area.
+Since non-MBTA sources will fund the SIP projects, this CIP accommodates the potential for state assistance to advance these projects.